Yaossg/Sausage-s-Files/mana_craft/tutorial-en.md

 ### mana booster

-speed up for mana producer, or other machine, support vanilla furnace and brewing stand, see [API](#api) to learn how to register
+make blocks around faster

-for mana producers, you need to put in a radius that depends on config to speed up
+for mana producers, you need to put them in a range of the radius.

-for others, you need to put it aside to speed up
+for other blocks, you need to put them right beside it, and they're either `ITickable` or random tickable.

 ## Loot Tables